Basket Case (film)

 Basket Case is a 1982 American horror film written and directed by Frank Henenlotter in his feature directorial debut.
 Produced by Edgar Ievins, the film stars Kevin Van Hentenryck as Duane Bradley, a young man who seeks vengeance on the doctors and nurses who performed an unwanted surgery that separated him from his deformed conjoined twin brother Belial, whom Duane hides in a large wicker basket.

-Basket Case was shot on 16 mm in New York City, on a budget of around $35,000.
+Basket Case was shot on a "cp-16" camera on 16 mm in New York City, on a budget of around $35,000.
 The film was blown up to 35 mm for its original theatrical release in April 1982.
 Receiving mixed reviews upon release, it has since become considered a cult film, and has spawned two sequels, Basket Case 2 (1990) and Basket Case 3: The Progeny (1991), both of which were also directed by Henenlotter.

-In 2017, Basket Case was selected for preservation by the Museum of Modern Art (MoMA), who oversaw a restoration of the film from its original 16 mm camera negative.
+In 2017, Basket Case was selected for preservation by the Museum of Modern Art (MoMA), which oversaw a restoration of the film from its original 16 mm camera negative.
 The 4K restoration was released on Blu-ray and DVD by Arrow Video in 2018.

 Plot

-Dr. Julius Lifflander is frightened by something outside his forest home.
+Dr. Julius Lifflander is frightened by something outside his country home near Glens Falls, New York.
 A shadowed creature then cuts his phone line and power before killing Lifflander by tearing at his face.

 Duane Bradley arrives in New York City with a locked wicker basket.
 He gets a room at a cheap hotel right down the hall from a sex worker named Casey.
 He takes some hamburgers and feeds them to a creature in his basket which talks to him telepathically.
-When Duane is out the next day a man named Brian O'Donovan looks through Duane's keyhole in order to steal Duane's wad of money.
+When Duane is out the next day, a man named Brian O'Donovan looks through Duane's keyhole in order to steal Duane's wad of money.
 Casey scares him off and informs Duane about it.
 Duane takes his basket to see Dr. Harold Needleman and befriends his assistant Sharon.
 Needleman contacts Dr. Judith Kutter and tells her about Duane's visit and Lifflander's death, but she ignores him.
 Duane goes back to Needleman's that night and empties the creature, who is revealed to be his twin brother Belial, onto the floor.
 Belial kills Needleman by gutting him with his claws.

 The next day, Duane goes to meet Sharon at the Statue of Liberty and they kiss.
 Belial senses this and trashes the hotel room in a temper tantrum.
 He hides when the hotel manager opens the door to see what the commotion is.
-O'Donovan sneaks back inside to steal Duane's money but is killed by Belial when he opens the basket.
+O'Donovan sneaks inside to steal Duane's money but is killed by Belial when he opens the basket.
 Duane senses the attack telepathically and hurries back.
 Duane tells Belial that he deserves some time for himself.
-Duane, with the basket, run into Casey at a bar and drunkenly tells her that Belial is his twin brother.
+Duane, with the basket, runs into Casey at a bar and drunkenly tells her that Belial is his twin brother.